Stress At Work

 Long hours

-Studies have demonstrated that long working hours contribute to psychological stress and work stress.
+Studies have demonstrated that long working hours can contribute to psychological stress and work stress.

 To counteract this, employers should ensure everyone has a good work-life balance.
-Employees can also communicate any concerns they have about their workload to their employer, using their annual leave entitlement and taking regular breaks throughout the day to avoid burnout.
+Employees should communicate any concerns they have about their workload to their employer.
+Employees should also be encouraged to use their annual leave entitlement and take regular breaks during the day to avoid burnout.

-With the recent rise of the four-day working week concept, this may allow employees some time to focus on their wellbeing.
-Benefits may include employees having time to enjoy their hobbies and interests outside of work, without sacrificing their job or career progression.
+The four-day working week concept, may allow employees time to focus on their wellbeing.
+Benefits may include employees having time to enjoy interests outside of work, without sacrificing their career progression.
 In turn, this may lead to improved work performance, focus and creativity.

 Stress outside of work